codsen/codsen.com/src/ranges.md

 {% from "macro_heading.njk" import heading %}

-We invented the term but it's just a fancy way to describe arrays of "from" — "to" string index _ranges_:
+We invented the term, but it's just a fancy way to describe arrays of "from" — "to" string index _ranges_:

 ```js
 [